-- if it is decided to make a referral to the MASH this will be usually be discussed with the parents, unless to do so would place the child at further risk of harm or could impact on a police investigation (the MASH is able to provide advice on this). - if it is considered likely that by informing parents / carers of the referral will increase the risk to the child(ren) advice MUST BE SOUGHT FROM MASH before INFORMING the PARENT / CARER. - the member of staff will make an accurate and detailed recording (which may be used in any subsequent court proceedings) as soon as possible and on the same day.
+- 7.1 If a child is in immediate danger the police must be called by dialling 999. - 7.2 If a member of staff has concerns about a child; - 1.
+The member of staff will report their concerns to the Designated Safeguarding Lead or in their absence, the Deputy Safeguarding Lead. - 2.
+The Designated Safeguarding Lead will decide whether the concerns should be referred to the Multi-Agency Safeguarding Hub (MASH).
+If there are grounds for actual or suspected significant harm then a referral will be made to the MASH via telephone in the first instance.
+If the Designated Safeguarding Lead is unsure about whether a referral is required they should contact the MASH by telephone for advice. - 3.
+If it is decided to make a referral to the MASH this will be usually be discussed with the parents, unless to do so would place the child at further risk of harm or could impact on a police investigation (the MASH is able to provide advice on this). - 4.
+If it is considered likely that by informing parents / carers of the referral will increase the risk to the child (ren) advice MUST BE SOUGHT FROM MASH before INFORMING the PARENT / CARER. - 5.
+The member of staff will make an accurate and detailed recording (which may be used in any subsequent court proceedings) as soon as possible and on the same day.
 The signed and dated recording must be a clear, precise, factual account of the observations.
-Do not add comments or opinion although observations about a child's demeanour or emotional state may be recorded. - the MASH will require a follow up of any phone call in writing from the referrer.
-The designated safeguarding lead will ensure that any written referrals are made using the Request for Support form available here and can also be found on the LSCB website. - the school child protection records must reflect who was spoken to at MASH, the time and date of that contact.
-The school child protection records must also clearly record any advice given and what steps the school have taken. - particular attention will be paid to the attendance and development of any child for who the school has concerns, or who has been or is the subject of a Child Protection Plan.
+Do not add comments or opinion although observations about a child's demeanour or emotional state may be recorded. - 6.
+The MASH will require a follow up of any phone call in writing from the referrer.
+The Designated Safeguarding Lead will ensure that any written referrals are made using the Request for Support form available here and can also be found on the LSCP website. - 7.
+The school child protection records must reflect who was spoken to at MASH, the time and date of that contact.
+The school child protection records must also clearly record any advice given and what steps the school have taken.

+8. Particular attention will be paid to the attendance and development of any child for who the school has concerns, or who has been or is the subject of a Child Protection Plan.

-Information Sharing
+7.3 Information Sharing

 If in doubt whether to share information please take advice from MASH.
-Further advice on the seven golden rules for sharing information can be in Advice for practitioners providing safeguarding services to children, young people, parents and carers and guidance, which can be accessed <a href="https://example.com/heters/het
+Further advice on the seven golden rules for sharing information for staff can be found in the following document, Advice for practitioners providing safeguarding services to children, young people, parents and carers and guidance, which can be accessed here

-Taking Responsibility
+7.4 Taking Responsibility

-- staff should not assume a colleague or another professional is making a referral.
-It is the duty of the designated lead to take action and ensure information is shared in order to keep a child safe. - in addition, our school will ensure that all staff, including volunteers and governors, know how to contact MASH in the unlikely event that the DSL or deputy are not available.
-This will also be the case where any member of staff is concerned that the DSL or deputy is not taking concerns seriously. - in addition we encourage all members of staff, including volunteers and governors to recognise and respond to safeguarding concerns which occur in the community and are nothing to do with school in the appropriate manner to by contacting MASH or the NSPCC.
+- 1. Staff should not assume a colleague or another professional from another organisation is making a referral.
+It is the duty of the Designated Safeguarding Lead to take action and ensure information is shared in order to keep a child safe. - 2.
+In addition, our school will ensure that all staff, including volunteers and governors, will have confidence and know how to contact MASH in the unlikely event that the DSL or deputy are not available.
+This will also be the case where any member of staff is concerned that the DSL or deputy is not taking concerns seriously. - 3.
+In addition, we encourage all members of staff, including volunteers and governors to recognise and respond to safeguarding concerns which occur in the community and are nothing to do with school in the appropriate manner to by contacting MASH or the NSPCC.